DeityJS/deity/README.md

 });
 ```

-It also supports plugins, for example the [randomuser.me] plugin:
+It also supports plugins, for example the [randomuser.me plugin]:

 ```js
 deity('randomuser', function (user) {